DNS hosting: quick start

 -

-Top up for a minimum amountto access the service.
-DNS hosting is free of charge, this money will remain on your balance and you can spend it on other services.
+Replenish your balance to the minimum amount to get access to the service.
+DNS hosting is free of charge, the money will remain on your balance and you can spend it on other services.

 -